Company

 1. Amsterdam shopping center – Kiosk H&M kids

-2. A global – local network of POD manufacturers to produce, pack, and ship orders
+2. A global – local network of POD manufacturers to

-The problem that we are
+The problem that we are trying to solve

 In the Eccomerce industry, customer needs are changing faster than before.
 H&M, like any other company, is faced with overconsumption.
 21% of a garment's total environmental impact happens after the customer buys the product.
 More than 100 billion articles of clothing are produced each year, with nearly 20% of them going unsold.
 This massive overproduction needs an urgent solution.
 The market changes rapidly; it's something that the last two years have shown H&M that they need to be flexible to adapt to the changes.